If You’re Spending More Than $20/Month on Your Mobile Phone Plan, You’re Paying Too Much

 Are you paying $50, $60, or $70 a month on your mobile phone plan?
 You might be paying way more than you need to!

-After years of spending $55/month on what I thought was a great cell phone deal from T-Mobile, I’m now paying $15/month for unlimited talk and text and 5GB of data on the same T-Mobile network!
-That’s a savings of $480 per year!
+After years of spending $55/month on what I thought was a great cell phone deal from T-Mobile, I’m now paying about $22/month ($20 plan plus taxes and fees) for unlimited talk and text and 15GB of data on the same T-Mobile network!
+After four years, I’ve saved $1584!

 Is This For Real?